MertenD/MertenD/README.md

 ## 🚀 About Me

 - 🌐 Experienced in full-stack development with modern web technologies.
-- 🎓 Currently pursuing a Master's degree in Software Engineering.
+- 🎓 Recently completed my Master's degree in Software Engineering.
 - 🤖 Developing use case-specific custom generative AI solutions at work.

 ## 🔧 Technologies